VBE | SDVBE

 Corporations cannot risk reporting spending with firms that are owned by veterans if they aren’t absolutely certain of the ownership, operation, and control.

-All certified businesses complete an on-site interview to validate the information collected during the document review phase.
+All applicants must complete an on-site interview to validate the information collected during the document review phase.

 A trained NaVOBA site assessor will arrange a site visit with the owner(s).
 The review process takes approximately 90 days from the date your file is deemed complete